 So, a number like (777) 123-4567 contains the area code, exchange code, and line number, making it easy, at first glance, to at least identify the generic location of origin of the number in question.
 A simple way to look at it is to think of the three parts like a street address, where the area code is the city, the prefix is the street name, while the line number is the house number.

-That’s it on this guide!
+That’s it on this guide on American cell phone companies!
 If you have any questions about US wireless carriers, as well as phone services and numbers, that isn’t answered in this guide, or if you need further clarity, do ask using the Comment box below, and a member of our team will respond with a helpful answer.